 Every year, millions of newborn babies around the world have a few drops of blood taken from their heel to screen for a number of rare conditions.
 Carried out within a few days of birth, the screening is designed to identify conditions for which a clinical diagnosis may not be possible at such an early stage, but where early detection and treatment can save lives and potentially prevent symptoms of disease from developing.

-However, despite spinal muscular atrophy (SMA) meeting the World Health Organization's criteria for inclusion in newborn screening programmes, in many countries across Europe this is still not the case.
-Without screening for SMA at birth, the chance of early diagnosis is missed and the potential to introduce the best possible medical care with the aim of preventing the disease is lost.
+However, despite spinal muscular atrophy (SMA) meeting World Health Organization criteria for inclusion in newborn screening programmes, in many countries across Europe this is still not the case.
+Without widespread screening for SMA at birth, the chance of early diagnosis is missed and the potential to introduce the best possible medical care with the aim of preventing the disease is lost.

-As a founding member of the Alliance, which also includes European patient organisations, academics and other members of the pharmaceutical industry, Roche is proud to be part of this committed group helping to advocate for the needs of the SMA community.
+As a founding member of the Alliance, which also includes European patient organisations, academics and other members of the pharmaceutical industry, Roche is proud to be part of this committed group helping to bridge the gap, and advocate for the needs of the SMA community.